neel04/ReAct_Jax/README.md

 The script takes care of actually pulling the `docker` container, the repo, and running the training loop across a TPU Pod slice automagically.

-> **Make sure to modify the script with your own API tokens for WandB as well as fill the other flags at the top**
+> **Make sure to modify the Dockerfile your own API tokens for WandB as well as fill the other flags at the top**

 1. Run `run.sh` on your TPU pod slice (tested extensively with TPUv4-32)
 2. Enjoy